Stochastic Hyperbolic Systems, Small Perturbations and Pathwise Approximation: Introduction

-The last part of the paper deals with the regularity of the law of the solutions to Eq.(E) using the Malliavin calculus techniques ; however this problem is not completely resolved.
+The last part of the paper deals with the regularity of the law of the solutions to Eq.(E) using the Malliavin calculus techniques.

-Finally let us indicate that all these results hold if the Equation (E) is driven by a cylindrical brownian motion under suitble conditions on the coefficients.
+In this paper we restrict ourselves to finite dimensional Wiener processes in order to highlight the specific features of hyperbolic systems, in particular the necessity to use Fisk-Stratonovich integral and the fact that the techniques used in parabolic SPDEs are not suitable in this case.

-Further comments on the literature: So far there has been a little use of pseudodifferential operators (PDOs) in the stochastic case.
-Among the references, we quote Kotelenez \cite{Kot}, Kallianpur and Xiong \cite{KX}, Tindel \cite{Ti} who considered SPDEs with pseudodifferential operators with an assumption on the order ($m > d$) and a space-time white noise.
-Jacob, Potrykus and Wu studied in \cite{JPW} the solution of a stochastic Burger equation driven by a space time white noise and using a PDO.
-In \cite{LX}, Liu and Zhang started a study of stochastic pseudodifferential operators with a Calder\'on-type uniquness theorem as an application to SPDEs ; these authors also mentioned that a stochastic microlocal analysis for second order hyperbolic equations will appear in a forthcoming paper.
-Random pseudodifferential operators were aslo introduced in a different context in Dedik, Shubin \cite{DS2}.
-In our case, we will be led to consider random symbols and random PDOs when dealing with the question of the propagation of singularities.
+Finally, as we consider a class of SPDEs that involves pseudodifferential operators (PDO), let us mention some of the few works so far published which use these operators in probabilistic models.
+Among the references, we quote Kotelenez \cite{Kot}, Kallianpur and Xiong \cite{KX} and Tindel \cite{Ti} who considered SPDEs with pseudodifferential operators with an assumption on the order ($m > d$) and a space-time white noise; Jacob, Potrykus and Wu studied in \cite{JPW} the solution of a stochastic Burger equation driven by a space time white noise and using a PDO; and in \cite{LX}, Liu and Zhang started a study of stochastic pseudodifferential operators with a Calder\'on-type uniqueness theorem as an application to SPDEs.